EriKWDev/Programmeringsfredag/Erik/HTML/swedish/article.md

 However, it would be ridiculous to have an infinitely long dictionary, so the SA has decided that the longest word in the official dictionary of the Swedish language (the SAOL/SAOB) is the following noun:
 ::: good example
-Realisationskapitalvinstbeskattning ^[The crime of knowingly paying too little tax]
+Realisationskapitalvinstbeskattning

-Realization-capital-gains-taxing (No English alternative)
+Realization-capital-gains-taxing (A kind of tax evasion/fraud)
 :::

 This word is not particularly useful nor common, but it is what it is.